Wiki Editing Guide¶

 git remote add upstream https://github.com/ArduPilot/ardupilot_wiki.git

-Verify that the “upstream” repository is now tracked as well.
+Verify that the “upstream” repository is now referenced as well.

 git remote -v

 The “upstream” repository should now be part of the remote repository list:

 origin https://github.com/YOURID/ardupilot_wiki.git (fetch) origin https://github.com/YOURID/ardupilot_wiki.git (push) upstream https://github.com/ArduPilot/ardupilot_wiki.git (fetch) upstream https://github.com/ArduPilot/ardupilot_wiki.git (push)

 Create a branch in your local clone for your changes

 Make any changes needed and test them locally.

 git add the_name_of_file_you_changed.rst git commit -m "A short explanation of the change"

 Rebase your fork to the latest version of master and push your commits to the fork.

 git fetch upstream master git rebase upstream/master git push origin hgw_my_well_named_branch